musosoft/hlstatsx-community-edition/README.md

 Counter-Strike 2 is supported (mostly), via [`source-udp-forwarder`](https://github.com/startersclan/source-udp-forwarder).

 This repository is a fork of [startersclan/hlstatsx-community-edition](https://github.com/startersclan/hlstatsx-community-edition) with additional updates from various community and private patches to improve performance, security, and appearance.
-Enhancements include:

 Currently, this fork is being tested on **[stats.lamateam.eu](http://stats.lamateam.eu)** with a Counter-Strike: Source server.
 Please if you find any issues in other games - don't hesitate to report them.